seansovine/numerical_examples/diff_eq/poisson_eqn/README.md

 (SOR).
 This serial implementation checks the residual at each step, and stops when the difference of the last two iterations is less than twice machine epsilon.
-With $M = 200$ the iteration converges on my machine in 912 steps, taking about 110 seconds.
+With $M = 200$ the iteration converges in 912 steps, taking about 110 seconds on my machine.